 Exemptions to this rule are:

-For more information on what is allowed/not allowed in a carry on item please visit the TSA “What Can I Bring?” website.
+For more information on what is allowed/not allowed, please visit the “What Can I Bring?” section of the TSA website.

 You must work directly with the airline you are planning to travel with for arrangements for service animals or pets.

-The U.S. Department of Transportation is revising its Air Carrier Access Act (ACAA) regulation on the transportation of service animals by air to ensure a safe and accessible air transportation system.
-For more information, visit the U.S. Department of Transportation Traveling by Air with Service Animals page.
+The U.S. Department of Transportation’s Air Carrier Access Act (ACAA) regulates the transportation of service animals by air to ensure a safe and accessible air transportation system.
+Click here to learn more.

 You may pre-arrange for a wheelchair and other special needs assistance with your airline prior to your departure date.